samuelarogbonlo/skip-monitoring/README.md

 ```

 ## Dashboard and Visualizations
-On the dashboard, there are three major metric sections and they are listed thus:
+On the dashboard, there are four major metric sections and they are listed thus:
 - **_Provider API Metrics:_** This includes the "total" number of provider responses by status per hour and by ID per hour.
 To interact with both panels, you can make changes to **`provider`**, **`Provider API Status`**, and **`id`** variables.
 In summary, the two panels are listed below:
      - **_Provider Responses By Status Per Hour:_** This provides introspection into how often providers are successfully updating their data.
      - **_Provider Responses By ID Per Hour:_** This provides introspection into how often each price feed is being updated successfully.